Spanish Constitution of 1931: Political aspects

-Disestablishment of the privileges of the Roman Catholic Church
+Disestablishment of the privileges of the Catholic Church

 Although the constitution generally accorded thorough civil liberties and representation, there was a notable exclusion regarding the privileges of the Catholic Church, which some regarded as crucial to prevent the forming of an expansive democratic majority.

 The controversial articles 26 and 27 of the constitution strictly controlled Church property and prohibited religious orders from engaging in education.
-This was seen as explicitly hostile to Roman Catholicism, both by supporters of the established Church, and by advocates of church-state separation.
+This was seen as explicitly hostile to Catholicism, both by supporters of the established Church, and by advocates of church-state separation.
 One such advocate of separation, José Ortega y Gasset, stated "the article in which the Constitution legislates the actions of the Church seems highly improper to me."
 Pope Pius XI condemned the Spanish Government's deprivation of the privileges of Catholics in the encyclical Dilectissima Nobis ("On Oppression Of The Church Of Spain").